 Each year, approximately 200,000 pacemakers are implanted in the United States.
-Pacemakers help patients regulate their heart rates and avoid serious complications like passing out, having debilitating fatigue that may accompany abnormally slow heartbeat or preventing fatal arrhythmias.
-As a board-certified general surgeon, Dr. Barker, offers pacemaker implantation services to patients in the Bluefield, VA/WV, area.
-For experienced pacemaker implantation, call or use the online scheduling tool to set up a consultation.
+Pacemakers help patients regulate their heart rate and avoid serious complications like passing out, having debilitating fatigue that can accompany an abnormally slow heartbeat, or preventing fatal arrhythmias.
+As a board-certified general surgeon, Dr. Barker offers pacemaker implantation services to patients in the Bluefield, VA/WV area, if your cardiologist has recommended a pacemaker implantation.

 If you suffer from an abnormally slow, irregular heartbeat, or arrhythmia, your cardiologist may recommend a pacemaker which is a small device that sends electrical impulses into your heart to stabilize and regulate your heartbeat.

-The most common type of pacemaker is one that Dr. Barker implants below your skin around your collarbone.
+The most common type of pacemaker is a kind that Dr. Barker implants below your skin around your collarbone.
 He guides tiny wires to certain areas of your heart using fluoroscopy in the operating room.
 Nowadays the pacemakers and leads (pacemaker wires) we use are MRI compatible.
 This means, if in future you need one, it is safe to have an MRI.
 Typically, initial pacemaker implantation requires an overnight stay so that the leads remain in good position and readjust them in the very unlikely event that becomes necessary.

 The pacemaker operates off battery power and most batteries last five years or more.
 Your cardiologist will regularly check your pacemaker (often every six months) to ensure that everything is functioning properly.
 When it is time to replace the battery, Dr. Barker goes in, removes the old pulse generator and connects the new one to the wires already in your heart.
-This procedure does not require an overnight stay.
+Pulse generator replacement does not require an overnight stay.